inconvergent/weir/README.md

 https://github.com/inconvergent/fn, but this is not necessary to use any of the other packages.

-The code has only been tested in Ubuntu 18.04 LTS with SBCL 2.0.1.
+The code has only been tested in `Ubuntu 18.04 LTS` with `SBCL 2.0.1`.

 ## Tests